-Gardening is considered a hobby for the rich in much of the United States.
-We all know that we are conditioned by cheap low end food that is low in nutrition and light on the budget thanks to government subsidies.
-People here in Hawaii often pick fights with me noting that they cannot afford organic vegetables, nor can they afford to take time to even grow one potted plant.
-These fights go nowhere, as I often just reference their ability to make more of their dinners from whole food, rather than buying so many “ready made” meals that cost a fortune.
-But part of me questions what is below the surface of these confrontations over things as simple and pure as whole food and free seeds.
+Gardening is considered a hobby in much of the United States.
+We all know that we are conditioned by cheap low end food that is low in nutrition and light on the budget thanks to government subsidies and mass importation.
+You are often hard pressed to locate local produce at grocery stores in Hawaii.
+People here in Hawaii often pick fights with me noting that they cannot afford organic vegetables, nor can they afford to take time to even grow one potted plant, then they drive away in $50,000 cars or trucks.
+I’ve begun to wonder if they are happiest being unhappy.

 These fights go nowhere, as they are one sided.
 I often simply reference their ability to make more of their dinners from whole food, rather than buying so many “ready made” meals that cost a fortune.
 But part of me questions what is below the surface of these confrontations over things as simple and pure as whole food and free seeds?
 I’ve gotten hate mail, harassment, stolen crops, and worst of all intentional crop destruction.
 I just want to provide food without using chemicals.

 I once had a large group out to the farm for an educational tour.
 They were seed savers.
 It surprised, and disappointed me that three would mention stealing seeds from the farm, worse yet, laugh about stealing when I asked them not to.
 Why would they pose as ethical, sustainable farmers and then steal?
 What is the world coming to?
 I had already taken the initiative to share my knowledge and to hand pollinate, harvest and dry seeds for this group.
 They knew I would give my seed work to them in the form of seeds that would make squash growing easy.
 It took years to accomplish this, but the point was to get Hawaii replenished with these vines that once covered the islands.
 I also had to wonder, how many more did, and didn’t tell me?
 It made me wonder about gratitude and greed.